Batteryless Grid-Tie

 grid-tie PV system.
 In such a system you only have one utility kWh

-meter and it is allowed to spin in either direction depending on if you
+meter that spins in either direction, depending on whether you

 utility company will require that you install a second kWh meter to

-record any excess energy that you sell back to them and they will only
+record any excess energy to be sold, and the company only

 find out if your state offers "net metering" or any other